yaojiqunaer/react-study/README.md

 ### `npm install redux`

 This will install the redux package, which is a library that allows you to use Redux in your project

-### `npm install axios`

-This will install the axios package, which is a library that allows you to make HTTP requests in your project

 ### Others